A disaster could hardly be planned, but disaster recovery planning is a must. The core of successful disaster recovery is, of course, backup.

 One of the best solutions is to keep data backed up on-site and in the cloud at the same time.
 This is called 3-2-1 backup strategy.
 When you need to restore anything - it is faster and cheaper to restore from the local backup.
 But when your local backup and half of your office is flooded with water or have burned to the ground - cloud disaster recovery could be the only way to restore operations.

-It is important to mention that restoring the data backup from the cloud and performing a cloud-based disaster recovery are not the same thing.
+It is important to mention that restoring the data backup from the cloud and performing a cloud disaster recovery are not the same thing (check the article comparing backup vs disaster recovery).

-The development of the modern cloud infrastructure allows you to not only restore data from the cloud to your local machines but to restore your whole IT-infrastructure in the cloud: users machines, Exchange and SQL servers, the lot.
-Recovery to the virtual environment is ideal if you wish to:
+The development of the modern cloud infrastructure allows you to not only restore data from the cloud to your local machines but to restore your whole IT infrastructure in the cloud: users machines, Exchange and SQL servers, the lot.
+Recovery to the virtual-cloud environment is ideal if you wish to:

 - Scale up and down to take into account the workflow and user demands